adrwxyz/adrw.xyz/content/posts/books/2020-06-15-never-split-the-difference.md

 Any response that isn't an outright rejection to the offer means you have the upper hand.

 Sometimes presenting humbly "I'm so embaressed, I can't make that price work" and "Your offer is very generous, but I can't do that" along with silence through continuing to say "No" without saying the word can be the perfect combination.

+### Negotiating Personality Types

+The key to negotiating the person across the table is not the "Golden Rule" (how _you_ want to be treated), but to treat them how they _need_ to be treated.
+Ensuring that you address their personality needs is vital to a successfuly negotiation.

+#### Accomodator

+Desires to be liked regardless of negotiation outcome.
+When encountered with silence, assumes someone is angry and something is wrong.

+When an accomodator is negotiating an accomodator, their mutual desire to listen and propensity for small talk risk not accomplishing much.

+#### Assertive

+Desires to be efficient in negotiations and not waste time even more than getting the best result.
+Perceives silence as an opportunity for them to keep talking.
+Will not listen to the other party unless they think that they have been understood.

+Mirroring and calibrating questions work especially well when negotiating an assertive personality since they are happy to keep talking and to feel heard.

+#### Analyst

+Desires to get the best result.
+Is comfortable with silence and uses the opportunity to think.